 How Many People Your Home Can Comfortably Hold?

-The next big question you need to ask yourself is how many people can comfortably fit in your home.
+The next big question you need to ask yourself is how many people can comfortably fit in your home or backyard.
 This may be dependent on several factors such as seating, how large a space you have, and if you will be utilizing both your indoors and outdoors for the party.

 Where In Your Home Will You Host The Graduation Party?

-Are you going to keep everyone outside or have them inside?
+Are you going to have an indoor party or an outdoor party?
 You will want to keep in mind the weather as well.
-In a perfect situation, you want everyone outside, but if you need to move your party indoors, be prepared for the possibility.
+In a perfect situation, an outside location is a perfect backdrop for an outdoor celebration.
+But if you need to move your party indoors, be prepared for the possibility.
 You can also utilize your garage and patio for serving areas or for helping you keep your party contained from the outdoor elements in a pinch.
 You may also decide to have a dual party setting where you utilize both indoor and outdoor spaces.

 If you want to have them over for a meal, then plan for around 11 am or 4 pm.
 If you need cheap eats on a budget, consider bar-style food such as a taco bar, pasta bar, or baked potato bar.
 This will stretch your budget further and allow you to feed a lot of people for a lot less.